-The minimum for the benchmark is a single ministry/department with oversight for child care as well as kindergarten and other education-funded preschool programming (Figure 1.2).
+The minimum for the benchmark is a single ministry/department with oversight for child care as well as kindergarten and other education-funded preschool programming (Table M1).

-Administrators, systems managers and educators need a clear, and clearly communicated, policy direction, with vision, objectives, timelines and benchmarks to guide their work.
+Administrators, systems managers and educators require a clearly communicated policy direction, with vision, objectives, timelines and benchmarks to guide their work.
 Some provinces have developed policy directions for child care and/or school-offered ECE programs.
-The minimum for this benchmark determines if policy directions encompass both education and child care/preschool, aligning them to support the learning continuum (Figure 1.2).
+The minimum for this benchmark determines if policy directions encompass both education and child care/preschool, aligning them to support the learning continuum (Table M1).

 The integration of policy frameworks at the provincial level should be reflected in service management and delivery on the ground, thereby removing the necessity of parents and children to navigate between service silos.
 All ECE services, both public and private, should link to a common local authority responsible for supporting standards reflected in provincial policies.
 Local authorities would be responsible for organizing ECE service delivery to facilitate smooth transitions from preschool into kindergarten and the primary grades.